 Mousse and brandy snaps were not the first thing that came to mind when thinking of things to cook for this month’s theme, but I soon realised that a hot and cold version would make an interesting twist For a bit of fun I decided to make the brandy snaps into cylinders and dip them in dark chocolate so they could hold the mousse and be moved around.
 I also topped them in fresh raspberries which resulted in my own little sweet woodland of brandy snap trees.

 They make the days brighter and happier.
-I don’t really know how but it works!
-Here’s a little idea on how to make crepes a little different than usual – why not fill them with a wonderful cream cheese filling!
-It’s beyond delicious.
-And beyond simple.
 "Empty Tomb" Marshmallow Delights.
 Lincoln’s Red Velvet (Cheesecake) Cake.
 Wednesday, April 7, 2010 Lincoln’s Red Velvet (Cheesecake) Cake Psssst…. there’s a surprise inside this pale exterior!

 Oh yeah!
 Red Velvet Cake, with Cream Cheese Frosting… AND A LAYER OF CHEESECAKE IN THE MIDDLE!
 This cake has been in the planning process since February.
 Salted Caramel Brownies.
 I first fell in love with salted caramel back on a chilly January day this past winter.